amannn/next-intl/README.md

   // You don't have to group messages by components.
 Use whatever suits your use case.
   // For example for shared labels you can use a common key.
 However, from my experience
   // I think it's often beneficial to duplicate labels across components, even if they are
+  // the same in one language.
+Depending on the context, a different label can be more appropriate
-  // the same for now.
-This allows to easily change them later on in case you want something
+  // (e.g. "not now" instead of "cancel").
+Duplicating the labels allows to easily change them
-  // more specific.
-Duplication on the network level is typically solved by gzip.
-In
+  // later on in case you want something more specific.
+Duplication on the network level is
-  // addition to this, you can achieve reuse by using shared components.
+  // typically solved by gzip.
+In addition to this, you can achieve reuse by using shared components.
   "generic": {
     "cancel": "Cancel"
   },